Relativity's 3D-printed Terran rocket set for debut launch

 Asked if Relativity is still selling Terran 1 to customers, Brost said the company "continues to talk to people about both vehicles."

-(Reporting by Joey Roulette in Washington; Editing by Steve Gorman and Edwina Gibbs)
+(Reporting by Joey Roulette in Washington; Editing by Steve Gorman, Edwina Gibbs and Will Dunham)

 ((Joey.Roulette@thomsonreuters.com; 7034696632;))